-- Compliance with the Equality Act is consistent with our setting's aims and equality policy. - Our staff recognise their duty under the Equality Act: - Not to discriminate against disabled students in their admissions and exclusions, and provision of education and associated services. - o Not to treat disabled students less favourably. - To take reasonable steps to avoid putting disabled students at a substantial disadvantage. - o To publish an accessibility plan. - o In performing their duties governors have regard to the Equality Act 2010

-The school recognises and values the young person's knowledge/parents' knowledge of their child's disability and recognises the effect their disability has on his/her ability to carry out activities and respects the parents' and child's right to confidentiality.
+- > Compliance with the Equality Act is consistent with our setting's aims and equality policy. - > Our staff recognise their duty under the Equality Act: - Not to discriminate against disabled students in their admissions and exclusions, and provision of education and associated services - Not to treat disabled students less favourably - To take reasonable steps to avoid putting disabled students at a substantial disadvantage. - To publish an accessibility plan - > In performing their duties governors have regard to the Equality Act 2010 - Our setting - recognises and values the young person's knowledge/parents' knowledge of their child's disability. - o recognises the effect their disability has on his/her ability to carry out activities, - o respects the parents' and child's right to confidentiality.